tiffanyexists/tiffanyexists.github.io/_posts/2024-01-06-creation-holds-the-right-to-righteousness.md

 ---
 layout: post
 title:  "creation holds the right to righteousness"
-category: jams
+category: txt
 ---
-### Created a creation that upholds the right to righteousness
+#### Created a creation that upholds the right to righteousness

 Blah blah kai ola kala '~~'